jeapostrophe/reach-examples/crowdfunding/readme.md

 # Crowdfunding

-This DApp enables a Fundraiser to deploy a smart contract that runs for a period of time (e.g. number of blocks) on a consensus network (e.g. Algorand, Ethereum) with a fundraising goal in cryptocurrency standard units (e.g. ALGO, ETH), and it enables Contributers to transfer coins to the contract until the goal is met or the period of time expires.
-If the goal is met before the contract expires, the contract transfers the contribution sum to the Fundraiser.
-Otherwise, the contract remits the contributions to the contributors.
+The intent of this DApp is to enable a fundraiser to raise a specified amount of cryptocurrency (e.g. `fundraisingGoal`) from one or more contributors within a period of time (e.g. `contractDuration`).
+During `contractDuration`, crypto flows from Contributor accounts to the contract account.
+Contributors may contribute one or more times.
+When `fundraisingGoal` is achieved, the contract balance flows from the contract account to the fundraiser account, and the contract exits.
+When `contractDuration` is reached, all portions of the contract balance flow from the contract account back to the various contributor accounts, and the contract exits.
+This is called *refundment*. `fundraisingGoal` is measured in standard units. `contractDuration` is usually measured in number of blocks.

-# Current Issues
+# Issues

-1. `parallelReduce` does not appear to run correctly on Algorand.
-Contributors 1 and 2 appear to run correctly.
-Subsequent contributors don't.
-See the Tests below.
-I'm currently debugging.
-1. I need to add the ability to remit contributions to contributers if `(timeout == true && balance() < goal)`.
-Jay has suggested I use linear state to save individual contributions so that remit them individually.
+These issues describe the various ways that the current implementation (i.e. candidate) fails to meet the use case described above.

+## Refundment

+The candidate does not yet refund the various contributions to the contributors when `contractDuration` is reached.

+## Contribute again

-1. I need to allow contributors to contribute more than once.
+The candidate does not yet allow a contributor to contribute more than once.

-1. Once the command-line version is full-featured and working well, I need to integrate the `index.main.mjs` file into the webapp version of this DApp, and add the webapp source to this repo.
+## Start from now

+The candidate does not yet allow a contributor to contribute without reviewing all previous contributions.

+## Run on Algorand

+The parallelReduce operator does not run correctly on Algorand.

 # Tests